benmarch/grunt-bower-main/README.md

 # grunt-bower-main

 > Adds only the main files from Bower components to source code.
+Integrates seamlessly with grunt-wiredep.

 ## Getting Started
 This plugin requires Grunt.